 Additional open access journals (with current Jufo rating 0):

 In some cases, the publisher will offer to charge a fee for making a publication freely available in a journal that is otherwise closed.
 As the Academy of Finland considers this so-called hybrid open access model expensive and liable to malpractice, and only a temporary solution on the way towards full open access publishing, this model is not generally recommended within the CoE.
 However, open access fees may be supported in some cases, if an individual publication is providing a particularly significant contribution to the CoE.
-The ACP discounts negotiated by the universities will also be taken into consideration.
+The APC discounts negotiated by the universities will also be taken into consideration.